izderadicka/audioserve/README.md

 You can have several libraries/ collections - just use several root directories as audioserve start parametes.
 In client you can switch between collections in the client.
 Typical usage will be to have separate collections for different languages.

-By default symbolic(soft) links are not followed in the collections directory (because if incorretly used it can have quite negative impact on search and browse), but they can be enabled by `--allow-soflinks` program argument.
+By default symbolic(soft) links are not followed in the collections directory (because if incorretly used it can have quite negative impact on search and browse), but they can be enabled by `--allow-symlinks` program argument.

 ### Single file audiobooks and chapters